June 5th 2018

 CBD has a non-psychoactive effect, so you don’t need to worry about getting high once you apply.
 There is another, sister-ingredient from the cannabis plant that pharmaceutical companies are also very interested in, which is called THC.
 This is very effective medically at stopping seizures but does have a psychoactive effect and is not being used in skincare.

 Hemp (the name for the cannabis plant) is nothing new in skincare - Anita Roddick, creator of the Body Shop first introduced a skincare range of products using industrial-strength hemp back in 1998.
-Today the hemp range now consists of quite heavy duty moisturising products such as the Hand Protector, £5 and the Heavy Duty Face Protector, £8.50 both of which focus on deep hydration.
+Today the hemp range now consists of quite heavy duty moisturising products such as the Heavy Duty Face Protector, £8.50, which focuses on deep hydration.

 Most products that contain hemp don't use the whole plant, but rather the oil taken from hemp seeds, explains Roby Zoma of MGC Derma, which is highly moisturising.